Skip to content

 We The Action is excited to host their first Summit for lawyers who want to make a difference!
 Plan to join them at the Eaton Hotel in Washington, DC, for a day of interactive sessions with your fellow pro bono lawyers from across the country, inspiring fireside chats from legal leaders, live pro bono opportunities, and panels about the most pressing issues facing the nation.
 They are so excited to bring this community together in person for the first time in October.
 Check out more about their event below!
 Three Impactful, In-Person Pro Bono Opportunities!
 We’re excited to announce that the We The Action Summit will feature three opportunities to collaborate with your peers and make a difference: Volunteer with the Nobel Prize-nominated Florida Rights Restoration Coalition to help people with previous felony convictions restore their right to vote Help the Leadership Conference on Civil and Human Rights assess barriers to voting and the effects of voting rights laws to ensure everyone can cast their ballot in November and beyond Support VECINA as they provide hands on assistance to immigrants seeking protection in the United States Join Us for a Democracy & Voting Rights Panel!
 The We The Action Summit 2023 will feature a timely panel with leading voting rights organizations!
 Learn more about the ongoing fight for voting rights, the state of current voting rights litigation, and how lawyers can help defend the right to vote.
 The panel will feature representatives from: Lawyers' Committee for Civil Rights Under Law Leadership Conference on Civil and Human Rights Black Voters Matter Hear from Leading Voices in Reproductive Justice!
 We’ve heard from lawyers like you that you’re concerned about the ongoing attacks on reproductive freedom nationwide.
 That’s why we’re excited to announce that the We The Action Summit will feature a panel from organizations on the front lines of the fight for reproductive justice about how lawyers can make a difference!
 The panel will feature representatives from: If/When/How Baltimore Abortion Fund Partners in Abortion Care

-Graphic: DC Pro Bono Week 2023 With Dates
+Graphic: DC Pro Bono Week 2023 with dates

 Burke Pro Bono Luncheon